bitovi/github-actions-commons/README.md

 ### 1. Create EFS

-Option 1, you have access to the `create_efs` attribute which will create a EFS resource and mount it to the EC2 instance in the application directory at the path: "app_root/data".
+Option 1, you have access to the `aws_efs_create` attribute which will create a EFS resource and mount it to the EC2 instance in the application directory at the path: "app_root/data".

 > :warning: Be very careful here!
 The **EFS is fully managed by Terraform**.
 Therefor **it will be destroyed upon stack destruction**.